niscy-eudiw/eudi-lib-android-wallet-core/README.md

 The application then show the requested documents to the user and later create a `DisclosedDocuments` object, which includes the documents to be disclosed in the response.
-Each `DisclosedDocument` must contain the `documentId` of the disclosed document, a list of `DocItem` objects representing the disclosed items, and `keyUnlockData` if needed to unlock the key for signing the response.
+Each `DisclosedDocument` must contain the `documentId` of the disclosed document and a list of `DocItem` objects representing the disclosed items.
+Optionally, an `unlockReason` can be provided to customize the authentication prompt message.

-After creating the `DisclosedDocuments` object, a response can be generated using the `processedRequest.generateResponse` method, specifying the disclosed documents and the signature algorithm (`Algorithm.ES256`).
+After creating the `DisclosedDocuments` object, a response can be generated using the `processedRequest.generateResponse` suspend method, specifying the disclosed documents and the signature algorithm (`Algorithm.ES256`).
+User authentication (biometric/PIN) is handled internally.
 The generated response is then sent using the `wallet.sendResponse` method.

 ```kotlin
 val transferEventListener = TransferEvent.Listener { event ->